Treatment of Shoulder Arthritis in Germany

 - post-infectious – after infectious arthritis;

-- shoulder arthritis caused by diffuse connective tissue diseases – a consequence of autoimmune inflammation of the shoulder joint;
+- shoulder arthritis is caused by diffuse connective tissue diseases – a consequence of autoimmune inflammation of the shoulder joint;

 - arthritis as the advanced stage of humeral head osteochondropathy;